slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We have knowledge of a thing only when we have grasped its cause.' -- Aristotle*

-> *'A real Dj has to know how to clear the floor.
+> *'A real DJ has to know how to clear the floor.
 To know the worse it can happen and how to come back.' -- James Altucher*

 > *'Amateurs play for tricks, masters play for position.'*

 > *'You know you're good at something when you switch from making decisions with your conscious mind to making decisions with your instincts.' -- Naval Ravikant*

 And don’t stop, skills are perishable and the path to mastery a never ending story.
 Some of the skills that you need to achieve expertise were not yet systemised.